jtracey93/PublicScripts/Azure/PowerShell/Enterprise-scale/README.md

 - Service Principal (optional)
 - Management Groups (Only those in the hierarchy based on what you provide as an input for the parameter `intermediateRootGroupID`)
-- Move Susbcriptions, in above hierarchy, back to the Tenant Root Management Group
+- Move Subscriptions, in above hierarchy, back to the Tenant Root Management Group
 - Remove all Resources and Resource Groups from the Subscriptions in scope
+- Reset all Microsoft Defender for Cloud Pricing Tiers to Free on the Subscriptions in scope
+  - Apart from 'CloudPosture'/'CPSM'
 - Remove all [ARM deployments history](https://docs.microsoft.com/azure/azure-resource-manager/templates/deployment-history?tabs=azure-portal) from the following scopes:
   - Tenant
   - Management Groups (Only those in the hierarchy based on what you provide as an input for the parameter `intermediateRootGroupID`)